Explore 19 effective strategies to tackle menopause belly fat and reclaim your confidence with my easy-to-follow tips for a healthier you!

 5. Strengthen Your Core

 It’s impossible to spot-reduce body fat—you need to lose it all over first through cardio, strength, and clean eating.
-But once you start to shed body fat, you can target your belly by using ab-strengthening moves like these:
+But once you start to shed body fat, you can target your belly with ab-strengthening moves.

 6. Minimize Stress

 The emotional toll of menopause can cause increased stress hormone levels, which can ultimately impact weight gain.
 Finding ways to manage stress can help reduce cortisol levels in the body, leading to less belly fat.

 A few of the most popular strategies for reducing stress include:

 - Yoga: Try these 10 yoga poses you should do every day.

 - Meditation: Don’t be intimidated by this mindful practice, use this beginner’s meditation guide to get started.

 - Breathing Exercises: Did you know breathing exercises can actually calm anxiety?